AndreaGonzato/WeatherStation/README.md

 But this two connections are very easy and it depends on what components you have.

 ## Image
-This is a photo of the real project
+This is a photo of my project
 ![Image](projectPhoto.png?raw=true "project photo")

 ## Project Files